-Along the more than 80 km long border of Gia Lai province, each hamlet is a border protection base; there, many people - especially village elders, village chiefs, and prestigious people - are considered "living landmarks" to protect the border.
+Along the more than 80 km long border of Gia Lai province, each hamlet and village is a border protection base; there, many people - especially village elders, village chiefs, and prestigious people - are considered "living landmarks" to protect the border.

 “In life, conflicts and disagreements are inevitable.
 As a mediator, I have to understand the root of the problem to persuade and resolve it.
 I always remind villagers to unite, love and help each other, and encourage their children to comply with the law,” Mr. Ro Cham Blen confided.